 A shared word from Mario B. Martin: During this difficult time we express ourselves in a multitude of ways, the process is the same though; pain in, expression out.
 That is the blessing!
 A lot of the time the blessing may not be for us directly, As found in nature, the giving process is the wealth.
 The expression of the blessing being the adjusted pain entitlement.
 The blessing is for others, with your name on it, because then the blessing carries with it an untapped strength, gaining momentum with each person it touches.

 Please join us later for refreshments.

-To plant a tree in memory of Marlene E. Tompkins-McKinley, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Marlene E. Tompkins-McKinley, please visit our floral store.